Costs to consider

 - Think about how you will pay your mortgage and other costs during ‘void periods’ when your property is empty and you do not receive any rental income.

 - Protect the value of your property by keeping it well maintained and, for a leasehold property, meeting valid requests from the freeholder and/or the managing agent.

 - Make sure you have appropriate buildings insurance in place, from the day your mortgage completes and throughout the mortgage term.

 You can find more information on the following websites:

 - The maximum LTV is 80% or 75% for BTL portfolio landlords

 - Our mortgages are available for single properties up to a maximum loan amount of £1 million.
 Where the LTV is greater than 75% the maximum loan size is £350,000.
-The total value of all buy-to-let properties held with Virgin Money can be up to £2 million.
-The maximum number of mortgaged buy-to-let properties you can hold altogether is three.
+The total value of all buy-to-let properties held with Virgin Money can be up to £3 million.
+The maximum number of mortgaged buy-to-let properties you can hold with Virgin Money is five.

 - You can choose the type of mortgage repayment that is best for you.
 This could be interest only, Capital repayment or part-and-part.

 - The minimum age for the main applicant looking to apply for one of our buy-to-let mortgages is 21 and there can be up to four applicants for each mortgage.